sonatype/helm3-charts/charts/nexus-iq/README.md

 ### Prerequisites

-- Kubernetes 1.8+ with Beta APIs enabled
+- Kubernetes 1.19+
 - PV provisioner support in the underlying infrastructure
 - Helm 3

 These charts are designed to work out of the box with minikube using both ingess and ingress-dns addons.

-The current releases have been tested on minikube v1.14.2 running k8s v1.19.2
+The current releases have been tested on minikube v1.25.1 running Kubernetes v1.23.1.

-## Adding the repo
+## Adding the Sonatype Repo to your Helm

 To Add as a Helm Repo
 ```helm repo add sonatype https://sonatype.github.io/helm3-charts/```

 ## Testing the Chart

 To test the chart:
 ```bash
 $ helm install --dry-run --debug --generate-name ./